centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 - [Configuration] Sanitized queries in the list of host categories
 - [Configuration] Sanitized queries in the list of commands
 - [Core] Fixed vulnerabilities in ajaxLdapSearch.js file
-- [Configuration] Sanitized queries in the list of broker configurations
+- [Configuration] Sanitized queries in the list of Broker configurations
 - [Core] Fixed vulnerabilities in color_picker.php
 - [Core] Fixed vulnerabilities in pathway.php
 - [Core] Fixed vulnerabilities in color_picker_mb.php
 - [Core] Fixed vulnerabilities in rename.php
 - [Configuration] Fixed vulnerabilities in services listing
 - [Configuration] Fixed vulnerabilities in host form
-- [API] Fixed API access when user doesn't have access to UI
 - Fixed issue pagination not displayed in all legacy pages
-- Correction to correctly retrieve the user's roles.
+- Fixed an issue with how users' roles were retrieved.

 ### 22.10.2